 Financial assistance is available to families who cannot pay the full registration fee.
-Girls on the Run of Northeast Wisconsin is proud to provide 30% in financial assistance each year.
-We are committed to being accessible to any girl who wants to participate and is dedicated to ensuring that program cost is never a barrier to participation.
+Girls on the Run Maine is proud to provide 20-30% in financial assistance each year.
+We are committed to being accessible to any girl who wants to participate and are dedicated to ensuring that program cost is never a barrier to participation.